unofficialmatt/Jellyfish-HTML5/README.md

 ## Getting started

-Make sure that you have npm, browsersync and grunt installed on your system following the guides on their respective websites.
+Make sure that you have npm, browsersync and gulp installed on your system following the guides on their respective websites.
 Then, clone the project into your required folder with git:

 ```bash
 git clone https://github.com/unofficialmatt/Jellyfish-HTML5.git NAMEOFYOURPROJECTHERE